ChickenProp/chickenprop.github.com/drafts/uk-self-assessment.md

 <a href="/images/uk-self-assessment/02.05-residency-dob.png"><img src="/images/uk-self-assessment/02.05-residency-dob.png" style="max-width: 100%" alt="screenshot"></a>

 Residency is "based on whether you lived in England and Northern Ireland, Scotland or Wales for the majority of the tax year".
 I assume they mean "plurality", but maybe if you spent less than half the year in any of these, you don't pay tax at all.
 (Tax collectors hate him!
-Nonlocal man discovers one weird trick...)[^and-or]
+Nonlocal man discovers one weird trick...)

 That's not what "e.g." means, but the date is correct.